-How to watch HBO’s ‘The Idol’ starring Lily-Rose Depp and the Weeknd
+How to watch HBO’s ‘The Idol’ starring Lily-Rose Depp and The Weeknd

 Frequently Asked Questions (FAQs)

 Answer: All episodes of 'The Idol' will release weekly on Max and willbe available for streaming on Max as well.
-The first episode released on 4 June 2023 at 6 pm PT (5 June 6.30 am IST)
+The first episode released on 4 June 2023 at 6 pm PT.

 Answer: HBO's 'The Idol' has a total of six episodes.